U' pastizz 'rtunnar: Preparation

-Pastizz is traditionally cooked in a wood-burning oven.
-Its dimension is 15–20 cm long and 10–12 cm wide.
-Fresh seasoned pork (or, more rarely, goat meat) is the main ingredient, along with egg and cheese, seasoned with salt, parsley, pepper, and olive oil.
+Pastizz is about 15–20 cm long and 10–12 cm wide, and is traditionally cooked in a wood-burning oven.
+Fresh seasoned pork (or, more rarely, goat meat) is the main ingredient of the filling, along with egg and cheese, seasoned with salt, parsley, pepper, and olive oil.
 The dough is made with hard wheat flour, lard, water, extra virgin olive oil, and salt.